hmusgrave/directed-rounding/README.md

 ## Status

 I just started.
-Both addition and subtraction are flawless for all native Zig float types.
+Addition, subtraction, and square roots are flawless for all native Zig float types.
 I plan to implement the remaining operations required for RandomX within a few days or weeks.